zksig/docs/docs/agreement-creation/agreement-processing.md

 ## Step 2: Encrypt Agreement PDF

 An agreement's PDF is encrypted so that it can be stored publicly on IPFS.
-The PDF is then encrypted using [xsalsa20](https://www.xsalsa20.com/) with a randomly generated encryption key.
+The PDF is encrypted using [xsalsa20](https://www.xsalsa20.com/) with a randomly generated encryption key.

 ## Step 3: Create a document ID